snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/google-tag-manager-custom-template/v3-tags/tag-template-guide/index.md

 ---
-title: "Tag guide"
+title: "Snowplow v3"
 date: "2021-11-18"
-sidebar_position: 200
+sidebar_position: 100
 ---

-This template implements the Snowplow JavaScript tracker v3.
-The template supports all the features of the tracker, with a few exceptions due to the limitations of custom templates’ sandboxed JavaScript.
+This template implements the [Snowplow JavaScript tracker v3](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/index.md).

+The template supports all the features of the tracker, with a few exceptions due to the limitations of custom templates’ [sandboxed JavaScript](https://developers.google.com/tag-platform/tag-manager/templates/sandboxed-javascript).

 ## Install the template